Play Ball might become the next sports cry at Skyline if a request to establish a baseball and softball program is approved.

 About five years ago the Board considered a baseball program.
 A main concern then as it was Monday was pulling students away from the track program.

-Page 2 of 2 - The cost of travel is also a big factor since a baseball team would have to travel a long distance.
+The cost of travel is also a big factor since a baseball team would have to travel a long distance.
 Possible schools include Medicine Lodge, Spearville, Ashland, Otis-Bison, Lions and Little River.

 The district would also have to transport players to and from practices.

 A conflict for track and baseball is the two sports occur simultaneously and state competition for both events is the same week, Sanders said.

 Etsell said several kids he had talked to were considering going to Pratt to school just so they could play baseball.

 Following the meeting with Etsell and the others, Sanders told the Board the administration would gather all the information they could but information about other schools and their teams would be hard to come by until school was back in session.
 It may be September before they can get back to Etsell with a decision.

 • Jimmie Lee was approved as high school boys' basketball assistant coach.